btozer/gmg/paper/paper.md

 constraining subsurface structure.
 Many software packages (both freely available and commercially licenced) exist for performing such modelling.
 However, most, if not all of these packages suffer from at least one major drawback.
 Such draw-backs
-include: (1) being closed-source; (2) not allowing for the calculation of both gravity and magnetic anomalies simultaneously; (3) providing no means for integrating complementary data (e.g., earthquake hypocenters) within the modelling environment and (4) being programmed in such a way that the software is cumbersome for integrating within an academic research project due to, for example, being a single platform release (usually Windows only), having poor I/O functionality and poor documentation.
+include: (1) Being closed-source, with limited information regarding how anomalies are calculated; (2) not allowing for the calculation of both gravity and magnetic anomalies simultaneously; (3) providing no means for integrating  complementary data (e.g., earthquake hypocenters) within the modelling environment and (4) being programmed in such a way that the software is cumbersome for integrating within a modern academic research project due to, for example, being a single platform release (usually Windows only), having poor I/O functionality and/or limited documentation.

-``GMG`` is an open-source Python package primarily intended as an interactive, "user-friendly" two-dimensional (2D) forward modelling GUI that resolves all of the drawbacks  listed above.
+``GMG`` is a Python package primarily intended as an interactive two-dimensional (2D) forward modelling GUI designed to resolve all of the drawbacks listed above.
 Both gravity and magnetic anomalies can be computed along a 2D profile consisting of subsurface bodies defined as any number of 2D polygons.
 Moreover, functions for displaying complementary data within the modelling environment, such as exploration well logs and seismic data, are provided. ``GMG`` has been designed with a minimalist user-interface and simple I/O in order to enhance usability.
 The software is expected to be useful for both research purpose and for teaching exploration geophysics.